cabottech/PartKeepr-Backup/README.md

 # PartKeepr Backup

-A Linux shell script that creates a backup of a [PartKeepr](https://github.com/partkeepr/PartKeepr) database and relevant data and config web files.
-Backups are conveniently archived to ZIP files with date-time stamped filenames.
+A Linux shell script that creates a backup of a [PartKeepr](https://github.com/partkeepr/PartKeepr) database and important web files.
+Backups are conveniently compressed using zip to date-time-stamped filenames.

 Tested with [PartKeepr 1.4.0 on Raspbian 9.13 (stretch)](https://wiki.partkeepr.org/wiki/PartKeepr_1.4.0_installation_on_a_Raspberry_Pi)